kndrxxe/E-BIPMS/README.md

 <h1>E-BIPMS (Electronic Barangay Integrated Profiling and Monitoring System for Brgy.
-Kanlurang Bukal)</h1>
+Kanlurang Bukal) Liliw, Laguna</h1>

 <h2>Overview</h2>
 <p>Welcome to the Electronic Barangay Integrated Profiling and Monitoring System (E-BIPMS) for Brgy.
-Kanlurang Bukal.
+Kanlurang Bukal Liliw, Laguna.
 This system is designed to streamline and enhance the management of barangay-related data and activities, ultimately improving the efficiency and effectiveness of local governance.</p>

 <h2>Features</h2>
     <ul>